teclib-idmef/swift-idmef-library/README.md

 ### Message creation

-A new message can be created by instantiating the `org.idmef.IDMEFObject` class.
-Once created, message fields can be set using the `put()` method.
+A new message can be created by instantiating the `IDMEFObject` class.
+Once created, message fields can be set using array subscript operator.

 ``` swift
 import Foundation